Australians

-Australians, colloquially known as Aussies, are the citizens, nationals and individuals associated with the country of Australia.
+Australians, colloquially known as Aussies, are the citizens, nationals and individuals associated with the country Australia.
 This connection may be residential, legal, historical or ethno-cultural.
 For most Australians, several (or all) of these connections exist and are collectively the source of their being Australian.
-Australian law does not provide for any racial or ethnic component of nationality, instead relying on citizenship as a legal status, though the Constitutional framers considered the Commonwealth to be "a home for Australians and the British race alone", as well as a "Christian Commonwealth".
-Since the postwar period, Australia has pursued an official policy of multiculturalism and has the world's eighth-largest immigrant population, with immigrants accounting for 30 percent of the population in 2019.
+The country's law does not provide for any racial or ethnic component of nationality, instead relying on citizenship to define one as an Australian.
+In early colonial times, the term was primarily used for the native-born children of British and European settlers and convicts, before later broadening in scope.
+Since the postwar period, Australia has pursued an official policy of multiculturalism; it has the world's eighth-largest migrant population, with immigrants accounting for 30 percent of the population in 2019.
+Australian culture is of primarily Western origins, and is derived from its British, Indigenous and migrant components.

-Between European colonisation in 1788 and the Second World War, the vast majority of settlers and immigrants came from the British Isles (principally England, Ireland, Wales and Scotland), although there was significant immigration from China and Germany during the 19th century.
+Between European colonisation in 1788 and the Second World War, the vast majority of settlers and immigrants came from the British Isles, although there was significant immigration from China and Germany during the 19th century.
 Many early settlements were initially penal colonies to house transported convicts.
 Immigration increased steadily, with an explosion of population in the 1850s following a series of gold rushes.

 In the decades immediately following the Second World War, Australia received a large wave of immigration from across Europe, with many more immigrants arriving from Southern and Eastern Europe than in previous decades.
 Since the late 1970s, following the end of the White Australia policy in 1973, a large and continuing wave of immigration to Australia from around the world has continued into the 21st century, with Asia now being the largest source of immigrants.
-A smaller proportion of Australians are descended from indigenous people, comprising Aboriginal Australians and Torres Strait Islanders.
+A smaller proportion of Australians are descended from its indigenous peoples, comprising Aboriginal Australians and Torres Strait Islanders.

 The development of a distinctive Australian identity and national character began in the 19th century.
 The primary language is Australian English.
 Australia is home to a diversity of cultures, a result of its history of immigration.
-Since 1788, Australian culture has primarily been a Western culture strongly influenced by early Anglo-Celtic settlers.
-The cultural divergence and evolution that has occurred over the centuries since European settlement has resulted in a distinctive Australian culture.
+Since 1788, Australian culture has primarily been a Western culture, strongly influenced by early Anglo-Celtic settlers.
+The cultural divergence and evolution that has occurred over the centuries since European settlement has resulted in a distinctive identity.

-As the Asian Australian population continues to expand and flourish as a result of changes in the demographic makeup of immigrants and as there has been increased economic and cultural intercourse with Asian nations, Australia has observed the gradual emergence of a "Eurasian society" within its major urban hubs, blending both European and Asian material and popular culture within a distinctly Australian context.
-Other influences include Australian Aboriginal culture, the traditions brought to the country by waves of immigration from around the world, and the culture of the United States.
+As the Asian Australian population continues to expand and flourish as a result of changes in the demographic makeup of immigrants, and as there has been increased economic and cultural intercourse with Asian nations, Australia has observed the gradual emergence of a "Eurasian society" within its major urban hubs, blending both European and Asian material and popular culture within a distinctly Australian context.
+Other influences include Australian Aboriginal culture, traditions brought to the country by waves of immigration from around the world, and the culture of the United States.